PokuriRevanthKumarPRK/DiseasePrediction/README.md

-This project also uses [AWeirdDev/human-disease-prediction] and [distilbert/distilgpt2]
+This project also uses [AWeirdDev/human-disease-prediction]